mbruner/mbruner.github.io/spring-integration-ftp.md

 # Spring Integration - Add failover support to FTP inbound channel

+All sources could be found in my repo: https://github.com/mbruner/spring-integration-ftp-failover

 ## Problem description

 Imagine a situation when you have FTP server or SAN/NAS (mounted to local system) where all your clients put their's files and you import them into you database.
 Sounds easy, right?
 Actually, it becomes a hard pain when you have distributed environment and you'd like to make your import process reliable.

 Situation that should be kept in mind while designing your solution: